EduardoZepeda/coffee-bytes-hugo/content/posts/go-channels-entendiendo-los-deadlocks-o-puntos-muertos/index.en.md

 ### Prevent deadlocks on go with goroutines

-In the [introduction to channels in go](/en/go-use-of-channels-to-communicate-goroutines/), I told you that the default capacity of a channel is 0, this causes that we cannot store data in the channels by default.
+In the [introduction to channels in go post](/en/go-use-of-channels-to-communicate-goroutines/), I told you that the **default capacity of a channel is 0**, this causes that we cannot store data in the channels by default.
 If we try to store a data in a channel, we will get an error from the compiler, because there is no other goroutine to receive the value immediately.

 To prevent a deadlock, we can immediately use the channel data by creating a goroutine that uses the channel value.